 Moreover, remember the following points:

-Following are some crucial documents that need to be submitted to close a Public Limited:
+Following are some crucial necessary papers that need to be submitted to close a Public Limited:

 - Application Form: The Company that wants to close its Public Limited Company must file a closing application with the Registrar.
 Our experts will help you in filing the correct application.